ahmedammar619/Event-RAG/context/user-flows.md

 1. Admin copies the registration URL: `https://app.com/register`
 2. Shares via email, WhatsApp, or event communication channels
 3. Message example:
    > "Assalamu Alaikum!
-Please register as a volunteer moderator for MASCOM 2025 at: [link].
+Please register as a volunteer moderator for MASCON 2025 at: [link].
 You'll be asked to provide your availability."

 ---